RAILROAD SIGNALS of the U.S.

 In General

-Rather than re-invent the wheel, I borrow this accounting of mileposts found here
+Rather than re-invent the wheel, I borrowed this accounting of mileposts found here

 Deciphering mile posts along the tracks